Vancouver folks love looking at vehicles and collecting them, which explains why the region hosts so many exotic, collectible and vintage car shows.

 The Vancouver region hosts dozens of auto shows and car-related events each year.
 Some are massive events with hundreds of vehicles worth millions of dollars.
 Others are smaller car shows that are just part of larger non-car-focused festivals, like Canada Day events.
 Some car shows are expensive to attend, while many are free.

-Below is a list of some of the main car shows that take place in the Lower Mainland over the course of the year.
+Below is a list of some of the main car shows that take place in the Lower Mainland throughout the year.

 Spring Car Shows

 Vancouver car shows in the spring include the Vancouver Auto Show, Easter Vintage Car Rally, All British Field Meet and Whistler All British Car Show.
 The first and third events are ticketed, but admission to the second and fourth is free (at least for the public).

 The Vancouver International Auto Show is the region’s first major car show of the year and it takes place at the Vancouver Convention Centre in March.
 The event features the latest models of most major car manufacturers.
 In 2022 the show was going to run from March 23rd until the 27th, but then got cancelled.
 It didn’t happen in 2023 either.
 Hopefully it’ll be back in 2024.

 The BC Classic & Custom Car Show is British Columbia’s longest running indoor car show.
 It takes place at Tradex in Abbotsford in April and features over 200 muscle, custom-built and restored classic vehicles.

 The Vancouver Easter Vintage Car Rally takes place on the Sunday of Easter Weekend in March or April and features dozens of classic and vintage vehicles.
 Members of the Vancouver Chapter of the Vintage Car Club of Canada meet in the morning (recently at Trev Deeley Motorcycles) before heading out for an afternoon drive around town.
 There is no charge for the public to view the cars.